creativeprojects/resticprofile/README.md

 - unschedule
 - status

+#### schedule command

+Install all the schedules defined on the profile.

+Please note on systemd, we need to `start` the timer once to enable it.
+Otherwise it will only be enabled on the next reboot.
+If you **dont' want** to start (and enable) it now, pass the `--no-start` flag to the command line.

+#### unschedule command

+Remove all the schedule defined on the profile

+#### status command

-Please note the display of the `status` command will be OS dependant.
+The display of the `status` command will be OS dependant.
+Please see the examples below on which output you can expect from it.

 #### Examples of scheduling commands under Windows